Before you ever chose what to believe, you were taught how to see...

 Your sense of what is normal, what is right, and what it means to be spiritual was formed long before you ever examined it.
 It was received quietly, absorbed through culture, tradition, language, and the world into which you were born.
 By the time belief became a conscious choice, your perception itself had already been trained.

 Babylon the Great is one of the most discussed symbols in the book of Revelation, yet she is commonly misunderstood.
 Many explanations focus almost entirely on religion, identifying Babylon as an empire of false religion or belief systems, sometimes combined with political power.
-Religion is deeply involved, but those explanations do not account for Babylon’s reach, longevity, or consistency.
+Certainly, religion is deeply involved, but those explanations do not account for Babylon’s reach, longevity, or consistency.
 Most people struggle to see who or what Babylon the Great is because they are already inside what she shapes.
-Only by stepping outside that inherited frame of reference does the depth of Babylon’s influence become clear.
+Only by stepping outside that inherited frame of reference does the depth of Babylon’s influence truly become clear.

 When Scripture is allowed to interpret itself from Genesis forward, Babylon the Great appears not as an institution but as a lens, a framework through which humanity has learned to interpret reality.
 Through that lens, people come to understand God, authority, life, death, meaning, and security.